TiredSkitarii/dragons-dice-gaming-club/README.md

 To deploy this page to GitHub Pages from its GitHub repository (https://github.com/TiredSkitarii/dragons-dice-gaming-club), the following steps were taken:

-- Log into GitHub.
+- Logging into GitHub.
-- From the list of repositories on the screen, select TiredSkitarii/dragons-dice-gaming-club.
+- From the list of repositories on the screen, selected TiredSkitarii/dragons-dice-gaming-club.
-- From the menu items near the top of the page, select Settings.
+- From the menu items near the top of the page, selected Settings.
-- Scroll down to the GitHub Pages section.
+- Scrolled down to the GitHub Pages section.
-- Under Source click the drop-down menu labelled None and select Master Branch
+- Under Source clicked the drop-down menu labelled None and selected Master Branch
-- On selecting Master Branch the page is automatically refreshed, the website is now deployed.
+- On selecting Master Branch the page was automatically refreshed, the website was then deployed.
-- Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
+- Scrolled back down to the GitHub Pages section to retrieve the link to the deployed website: https://tiredskitarii.github.io/dragons-dice-gaming-club/

 At the moment of submitting this Milestone project the Development Branch and Master Branch are the same.